revaturelabs/caliber-staging-module-service/README.md

 - Saleel Bey - Documentation, Styling, Retrieving Managers and associates
 - Max Goncharov - Retrieving managers, dividing associates, styling, and documentation
 - Alejandro Garza - Paired Programming, troubleshooting.

-### Executive Summary
-- The Caliber API system provides us with information on associates.
-- A manager can login and view all associates automatically assigned to them by the system.
-- A SWOT analysis can be created for an associate.

 #### Manager User Stories
 - A manager can view all associates assigned to him.